 Simple English definitions for legal terms

-Read a random definition: institute
+Read a random definition: capture-and-hold rule

 The Montevideo Treaty is an agreement made in 1889 between countries in the Western Hemisphere.
 It is about protecting the rights of people who create things like books, music, and art.
 The treaty is similar to another agreement called the Berne Convention, but it doesn't give as much protection to creators.